rubin55/website/_posts/2026-01-01-what-2025-was-and-ideas-for-2026.md

   * A weekly schedule that leaves no room for flex

 I've had more trouble than usual applying focus on work-related tasks.
-If I look at how that works, I think it is because of having to doing things that really require focus, but having a schedule that has zero room for flex.
+If I look at how that works, I think it is because of having to do things that really require focus, but having a schedule that has zero room for flex.
 My schedule is so tight that I constantly find myself having to stop what I'm doing and rush into the next have-to-do task, which can be anything from a